 Find the first place in the mRNA sequence where the start codon, defined as a sequence of three nucleotide genetic code, begins.
-The start codon is AUG.
-AUG also codes for the amino acid methionine, so all proteins start with the amino acid methionine (or N-formylmethionine in bacteria).
+The start codon is AUG or AUG, which codes for the amino acid methionine.
+So all proteins start with the amino acid methionine, known as the N-formylmethionine in bacteria.

-Translate each mRNA codon into an amino acid using a genetic code table, which can be found online.
+Translate each letter of the mRNA codon into an amino acid using an amino acid table, found online or in coursework books.
 Remember that a tRNA essentially acts as an adapter in translation.
-A tRNA is an RNA molecule with a three-base anticodon which is complementary to a given mRNA codon.
-As are always complementary to Us, and Cs are complementary to Gs.
+A tRNA is an RNA molecule with a three-base anticodon which is complementary to a given mRNA unit of genetic code.
+Letters A are always complementary to Us, and Cs are complementary to Gs.
 Each tRNA is attached to an amino acid, so the ribosome moves down the mRNA transcript, positioning a matching tRNA codon next to each mRNA codon and linking the amino acids before ejecting the tRNA.
 Since each codon has three bases, you'll move down the mRNA transcript three bases at a time.
-Write down each amino acid's name as you go.
+Write down the name of each amino acid relative to the three-letter sequence.

 Stop translating once you reach a stop codon in the mRNA.
-There are three stop codons: UAA, UAG and UGA; they signal the end of the polypeptide chain.
+Three letters represent the stop codons: UAA, UAG and UGA; they signal the end of the polypeptide chain.

-The genetic code is universal--with a few slight variations--in all known organisms, another piece of evidence that points to descent from a common ancestor.
+The genetic code is universal – with a few slight variations – in all known organisms, another piece of scientific evidence that points to descent from a common ancestor.
 While translating an mRNA sequence may be easy enough today, it took scientists almost 10 years after the discovery of the structure of DNA to crack the genetic code.